|

 laboratory animals was followed. |

-ARTICLE TYPES |
+TYPES |

 RESEARCH

-ARTICLES.
-Research articles are scientific reports
+Research articles are scien- tific reports of the results

-(total), and up to 50 references.
+and up to 50 references.
+CLINICAL TRIALS.
+All randomized

-should include a completed Consolidated Standards of
+of Oncology should include a completed Consolidated

-Reporting Trials (CONSORT) flow chart.
-Please refer
+Standards of Reporting Trials (CONSORT) flow chart.

-to the CONSORT statement website at: http://www.consort-statement.org/
+Please refer to the CONSORT statement website at: http://www.consort-statement.org/

 for for more information.